Graylog2/graylog2-server/graylog2-web-interface/CONTRIBUTING.md

 ### Code Style
 We use ESLint to detect some issues in our code.
-We mostly follow the [Airbnb Javascript style guide](https://github.com/airbnb/javascript) to write frontend code, with a few exceptions that we list here: You can take a look at the ESLint rules we use in [our repository](https://raw.githubusercontent.com/Graylog2/graylog2-server/master/graylog2-web-interface/packages/eslint-config-graylog/index.js).
+We mostly follow the [Airbnb Javascript style guide](https://github.com/airbnb/javascript) to write frontend code, with a few exceptions.
+We maintain those custom rules in a package, which is part of [our graylog2-server repository](https://raw.githubusercontent.com/Graylog2/graylog2-server/master/graylog2-web-interface/packages/eslint-config-graylog/index.js).

 #### Naming
 _Function Naming_

-- When a function is only getting used inside a JavaScript class, start its name with an underscore, like `_myPrivateFunction`.
-It has no technical effect, but is good way to describe a functions intention.
 - Generally use a verb as a function name.

 _Class Naming_

-Generally use a noun as a class name
+- Generally use a noun as a class name

 #### Class vs functional components
 Small components should be functional components.
 When a component is more complex, you can decide which type of component you want to use (class or a functional component with react hooks).
-When you don’t have a preference, use react hooks.
+When you don’t have a preference, use a functional component.

 #### Type definitions
 We use TypeScript for new components, and we also define `PropType` definitions.
 Static types add better type support for the development, integrating with your IDE, while `PropType` definitions are present at runtime.

-#### Testing
+### Testing
 - When adding new functionality, try to write unit tests for every possible use case.
 If you are not sure where to start, try to test what is important for the user.
 - Currently, we have nearly only unit tests, but want to add more integration tests in the future.
-You can find examples for an integration test in src/views/spec
+You can find examples for an integration test in `src/views/spec`
-- When writing a new component test you can decide between the test utilities from @testing-library/react and enzyme.
+- There are still some tests, which implement enzyme, but we are only using @testing-library/react for new tests.
   We do favor testing-library for new tests, as it has been proven that it results in more reliable tests.
 You should not use both libraries in one file.
 - Test files should be on the same level
   - ComponentA.jsx
   - ComponentA.test.jsx